How do you assess a candidate’s potential for a role? How do you evaluate managers for potential promotions in a consistent manner?

-In contrast with traditional assessment methods, assessment in Virtual Reality captures far more comprehensive data that can be analyzed to measure both employee and candidate proficiency as well as to capture the performance and character traits that are indicative of future success.
+In contrast with traditional assessment methods, this virtual assessment captures far more comprehensive data that can be analyzed to measure both employee and candidate proficiency as well as to capture the performance and character traits that are indicative of future success.
 For example, Strivr uses behaviors such as engagement and confidence, uniquely captured from the VR experience, to tell us more broadly about the behavioral traits and skills the learner possesses that are relevant to a role.

-During a VR-based assessment, Strivr’s platform collects performance data on the user.
+During a VR-based virtual assessment, Strivr’s platform collects performance data on the user.

 - Decision data includes whether the user chose the correct answer to a question based on multiple choices or was able to find mistakes or safety hazards in a virtual environment.
 The user is asked to complete tasks, and answers are evaluated to evaluate proficiency.

 - Immersive data measures attention and behavior, primarily in terms of hand, head and eye movement — where the user is looking in a scene.
 This helps us understand why and how a user got to the answers they did.